theorangepotato/programming-languages-2019/lecture-1.2.md

 can be arbitrarily far away from the first letter of the string.
 So how do we find this substring?
 The answer is by first converting the string into a tree.
 Once we have the data in tree form the answer to such and similar questions is obvious.

-*Exercise:* Transform `1+2*3'into a tree.
+*Exercise:* Transform `1+2*3` into a tree.

- The rules according to which a string is transformed into a tree can be given in the form of a [context free grammar]() and are often written using [BNF]().
+The rules according to which a string is transformed into a tree can be given in the form of a [context free grammar](https://en.wikipedia.org/wiki/Context-free_grammar) and are often written using [BNF](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form).
 A short BNF definition of a little language for a calculator could be

     Exp ::= Integer | Exp "+" Exp | Exp "*" Exp

 where `Integer` stands for any whole number in decimal notation.
 The symbols enclosed in "..." are part of the program (concrete syntax).
 The other symbols serve to guide the parsing.

 *Exercise:* Show that `1+2-3` cannot be parsed by the grammar above.
 Can you modify the grammar so that this becomes possible?